hoyles/SPM/installer/Readme.txt

 Your can either

 Use the Microsoft Windows installer for SPM.
-This copies the progam files to the SPM install directory, creates icons in your start menu, and modifies the system registry to,
+This copies the program files to the SPM install directory, creates icons in your start menu, and modifies the system registry to,
 (i)   Add to the the SPM install directory to the systems PATH